-Тар Simply tap your finger once on the touch screen to activate an item, such as an app.
-Press and hold Press your finger down and leave it there for a few seconds.
+State of the state Тар Simply tap your finger once on the touch screen to activate an item, such as an app.
+Sell Press and hold Press your finger down and leave it there for a few seconds.
 This will show information to help you learn more about an item or will open a menu specific to what you are doing.
-Pinch or stretch Touch the screen or an item with two or more fingers, and then move the fingers toward each other (pinch) or away from each other (stretch).
+S. J. Pinch or stretch Touch the screen or an item with two or more fingers, and then move the fingers toward each other (pinch) or away from each other (stretch).
 This will show different levels of information or visually zooms in or out.
-Rotate Put two or more fingers on an item and then turn your hand to rotate things in the direction you turn your hand.
+(2) Rotate Put two or more fingers on an item and then turn your hand to rotate things in the direction you turn your hand.
 Only some items can be rotated.
-Slide Drag your finger on the touch screen to scroll through what's on the screen.
+Service of the servic Slide Drag your finger on the touch screen to move through what's on the screen.
+Ja J Swipe to select Quickly slide down an item with your finger, such as an app tile to select it.
+This usually opens the app commands.

-Swipe
+Swipe from edge